Fiserv-Developer/payments-api/docs/2. Payment APIs/2.5. Currency Conversion/Using-Currency-Conversion.md

 }
 ```

-To use this rate in a transaction, include the DCC object in the /payments POST request as follows, using the inquiryRateId from the response to the /exchange-rates POST request.
-Use the value and currency from the /exchange-rates POST response in the transactionAmount object.
+To use this rate in a transaction, include the currencyConversion object in the /payments POST request as follows, using the inquiryRateId from the response to the /exchange-rates POST request.
+Use the value and currency from the /exchange-rates POST response in the transactionAmount object, and set the conversionType to "DCC".

 ```json YAML
 {